uidaholib/collectionbuilder-cdm-template/pages/about.md

 {% include feature/jumbotron.html %}

-{% include feature/nav-menu.html sections="About Kyle Laughlin;About Marguerite Laughlin;About the Collection" %}
+{% include feature/nav-menu.html sections="About Kyle Laughlin;About Marguerite Laughlin;About the Collection;References" %}

 ## About Kyle Laughlin